The 7 Best Places in the San Diego Area to See the Fall Leaves

 Journey an hour and a half northeast of San Diego to discover the alpine forest of Palomar Mountain State Park.
 Along with cedar and fir evergreen forests, you’ll find the brightly colored fall leaves of the mighty oak trees.

-Stroll along 11-plus miles of trails at an average of 5,000 feet elevation to see all the beauty this scenic place has to offer.
+Stroll along 11-plus miles of trails at an average elevation of 5,000 feet to see all the beauty this scenic place has to offer.
 Don’t miss the incredible view at Doane Pond as it reflects the fall colors across its pristine surface.

 Mount San Jacinto State Park